Cemonix/ZeroInertia/frontend/scripts/README.md

 ## generate-sw.js

-Generates `public/firebase-messaging-sw.js` from the template file with environment variables injected.
+Generates `public/firebase-messaging-sw.js` from the template file with environment variables and Firebase version injected.

 ### How it works

+1. Reads `package.json` to automatically detect the installed Firebase version
-1. Reads `public/firebase-messaging-sw.template.js` (template with placeholders)
+2. Reads `public/firebase-messaging-sw.template.js` (template with placeholders)
-2. Loads environment variables from `.env` using dotenv
+3. Loads environment variables from `.env` using dotenv
+4. Replaces all placeholders:
+   - `__FIREBASE_VERSION__` with the version from `package.json`
-3. Replaces all `__VITE_FIREBASE_*__` placeholders with actual values
+   - `__VITE_FIREBASE_*__` with actual values from `.env`
-4. Writes the result to `public/firebase-messaging-sw.js`
+5. Writes the result to `public/firebase-messaging-sw.js`

 ### When it runs